If your brand has been around for any length of time, someone somewhere has probably had something salty to say about it online.

 When a PR disaster happens, you may think combating it will be like bailing water out of the ocean.
 It can certainly feel that way.
 But this really does work.

-Take the recent PR debacle for United Airlines.
-A week ago, images of airport security dragging an elderly bleeding doctor down the aisle and off a plane was everywhere.
+Take this PR debacle for United Airlines.
+At the time, images of airport security dragging an elderly bleeding doctor down the aisle and off a plane were everywhere.
 “Denied boarding” entered the public lexicon.

 Even more, United has managed to own top SERPs results with their brand pages.